gnotclub/demo-site/content/index.md

 <div class="manp">
-	If you want to get in touch with us, send an e-mail to apk@pluvi.us
+	If you want to get in touch with us, send an e-mail to apk@spacecowboy.xyz
 </div>

 SEE ALSO